marcv12/marcv12/README.md

-# Hi there! 👋 I'm Marc Violides - Data Science Master's Student at the University of Edinburgh 🎓
+# Hi there! 👋 I'm Marc Violides - Data Science Master's Graduate from the University of Edinburgh 🎓

 Passionate about all things **Data Science** and **Machine Learning**, I'm constantly seeking ways to unlock the secrets hidden within data.
 As I navigate through this exciting realm, I'm also delving deep into the cloud ☁️, working towards **AWS Cloud Certificates**.